 - New Opportunity

 - Allows exercise of professional judgment

-- IFRS are increasingly being recognized as Global Reporting Standards for financial statements.
+- IFRS is increasingly being recognized as a Global Reporting Standard for financial statements.

-- Indian GAAP is becoming rare because it has some limitations if we compare with IFRS.
+- Indian GAAP is becoming rare because it has some limitations compared to IFRS.

 - More than a hundred countries already permit the use of IFRS in their countries.

 |IFRS 1||First-time Adoption of International Financial Reporting Standards|